 3D Silty Clay

 3D is a high-quality body ingredient.
-It contains natural feldspar and quartz.
+It contains natural feldspar and quartz (so bodies based on it need no silica or feldspar).
 It vitrifies fully by cone 10.
 A 2% talc addition will vitrify it at cone 6!
 Mechanically, it is the cleanest (lowest in particulates and oxides of iron) and most consistent raw material we have.
 In the raw lump form, 3D clay weathers and slakes very readily.
 It is suitable as a filler where the other ingredients produce too much plasticity.
 It is suitable as a body base, the majority ingredient.
 It's low drying shrinkage (yet high dry strength) give it excellent potential in industrial applications.

 95% 3D and 5% bentonite produces a body with good plastic workability that fires very pinhole and glaze-defect-free.
 By itself, it dust-presses well (for tile manufacture).
 It works well with additions of low temperature iron-bearing clays (like Redart) and responds well to small feldspar and talc additions to achieve maturity from cone 5-10.